 The Florida Legislature, through the Energy, Climate Change and Economic Security Act of 2008, established a statewide weight-based recycling goal of 75% by 2020.
-The Florida Department of Environmental Protection has since acknowledged in the Florida and the 2020 75% Recycling Goal: 2019 Status Report Volume 1 that "weight-based goals, as described in the legislation, are aspirational."
+Although the legislation does not directly address a recycling goal beyond 2020, the Florida Department of Environmental Protection (FDEP) has communicated its expectation that counties continue to work toward a 75% recycling goal within the same parameters established in the legislation.